trans-travel/trans-travel/us/id.md

 ## Legal Definition of Sex

-Some laws define sex essentially in line with sex assigned at birth.
+Idaho defines sex based on sex assigned at birth.

 Non-binary people are not recognized.

-Intersex people have some recognition, but if H0421 2024 becomes law (it has passed the legislature as of April 3, 2024, but was not signed by the governor on that date yet), they will lose that recognition.
+Intersex are not recognized.

 ## Medical Care